ascotai/ppwdump/Readme.md

    - `--pytest`: Output only pytest code
    - `--history`: Output only history list
    - `--all`: Output history list, python code and pytest code
+   - `--headless`: Run the browser in headless mode

 ## Code Generation